20mup/20mup.github.io/_projects/ai-receptionist/index.md

 ## ✨ Key Features

-- 🎙️ Voice-to-voice interaction (talk to AIVA, it talks back)
+- 🎙️ Voice-to-voice interaction (Talk to AIVA, it talks back)
 - 🔍 Knowledge retrieval from 100+ scraped webpages
 - 🧠 GPT-3.5 via LangChain with memory for follow-up context
 - 💬 Web interface with both voice and text input (Streamlit)